 - a.
-Why they should not grant petitioner 1 an entry permit into the seam zone which would enable him to farm his lands.
-According to respondents' procedures the permit is valid for two years. - b.
-Why they should not grant petitioner 2 (petitioner 1 and petitioner 2 hereinafter: the family members) an entry permit into the seam zone which would enable him to farm the lands of his family. - c.
-Why they should not comply with the time table for the handling of applications, as established in their procedures, and respond, according to the time table which they assumed upon themselves, to the family members' applications to renew the entry permits into the seam zone.
+Why they should not grant petitioner 1 (hereinafter: the petitioner) an entry permit into the seam zone which would enable him to farm the lands of his family. - b.
+Why they should not comply with the time table for the handling of applications, as established in their procedures, and respond, according to the time table which they assumed upon themselves, to petitioner's application to grant him an entry permit into the seam zone.